ivelin1936/Panda-Application/README.md

 * View details about all Delivered Packages
 * Ship Packages
 * Deliver Packages

+### Packages
+When Packages are created, they are created with a Description, a Weight, a Shipping Address and a Recipient User.
+* Upon creation, the Status of a Package should be set to Pending.
+* Upon creation, the Estimated Delivery Date of a Package should be set to NULL.

+#### Pending Packages
+A Pending Package, can be Shipped by an Administrator, by clicking on the [Ship] button from the Pending Packages Page.
+At that moment the Package Status becomes "Shipped" and the Estimated Delivery Date is to be set to a random of 20-40 days from then.
+* All Pending Packages are presented on the Pending Packages Page.
+* A User can view his Pending Packages on his Index Page in the Pending rectangular block.
+* A User can view details about each one of his Pending Packages from his Index Page, by clicking on the [Details] button.

+#### Shipped Packages
+A Shipped Package, can be Delivered by an Administrator, by clicking on the [Deliver] button from the Shipped Packages Page.
+At that moment the Package Status becomes "Delivered".
+* All Shipped Packages are presented on the Shipped Packages Page.
+* A User can view his Shipped Packages on his Index Page in the Shipped rectangular block.
+* A User can view details about each one of his Shipped Packages from his Index Page, by clicking on the [Details] button.

+#### Delivered Packages
+A Delivered Package, can be Acquired by the Package’s Recipient, by clicking on the [Acquire] button from his Index Page.
+At that moment the Package Status becomes "Acquired" and a Receipt is generated to the User for that Package.
+All Delivered Packages are presented on the Delivered Packages Page.
+A User can view his Delivered Packages on his Index Page in the Delivered rectangular block.
+A User can Acquire each one of his Delivered Packages from his Index Page, by clicking on the [Acquire] button.

+NOTE: The INDEX PAGE visualizes ONLY the CURRENTLY LOGGED IN USER / ADMIN’s PACKAGES.
+NOTE: Acquired Packages are viewable only by Administrators on the Delivered Packages Page.
+NOTE: Administrators can view details about ALL Delivered / Acquired Packages from the Delivered Packages Page, by clicking on the [Details] button.

+### Receipts
+Receipts are just data entities.
+They are created when a Package is Acquired by its Recipient User.
+A Receipt should be created with a Package and a Recipient User.
+Upon creation, a Receipt’s Fee should be set to the Package’s Weight multiplied (*) by 2.67.
+Upon creation, a Receipt’s IssuedOn should be set to the current moment.

 ## Security Configurations - mainly access requirements
 * Guest (not logged in) users can access Index page and functionality.